-We publish planning applications on our website, which includes the applicant/agent name and address; however, we do redact the personal data you have provided; namely your signature, email addresses and telephone numbers so these are not visible to the public and only to the council's planning department.
+We publish planning applications on our website, which includes the applicant/agent name and address; however, we do redact the following details before making the application available online to members of the public:

 Applications are made through a third party website, Planning Portal, this is managed on behalf of the Ministry for Housing for Communities, and Local Government.
 Information from this site is transferred securely to the Council.

 We also receive allegations of unlawful development that we investigate and decide whether or not to act.